apalache-mc/apalache/docs/src/adr/025adr-cvc5-solver-backend.md

 4. Keep backend-neutral SMT controls separate from solver-specific options.
 For example, `smt.randomSeed`, `smt.statsSec`, and SMT timeouts are concepts Apalache can define once and map to each backend.
 Low-level solver parameters should remain namespaced, for example `z3.*` and `cvc5.*`.
-5. Build a cross-solver test matrix that runs all existing model-checker and rewriter tests against both Z3 and cvc5.
+5. Add differential property-based tests between Z3 and cvc5 at the `SolverContext` level for operations supported by both implementations.
 6. Use SMT-LIB dumps as a comparison aid.

 ## Consequences